GrindeLab/PCA/code/README.md

 If you installed all of the software associated with the TOPMed Analysis Pipeline, you should have done this already.*

-## Convert VCF to GDS
+## Convert VCF to GDS: `step2_vcf2gds.sh`

-We then converted the filtered VCF file produced by `bcftools` to GDS format (required by the TOPMed Analysis Pipeline):
+We then converted the filtered VCF file produced by Step 1 to GDS format, which is required by the TOPMed Analysis Pipeline.

-- `step2_vcf2gds.sh`
+If running this step on your own dataset, you can/should:

+- update the location of the TOPMed Analaysis Pipeline directory (see `pipeline` on line 2)
+- update the VCF to GDS configuration file (see `config/vcf2gds.config`) with the desired output prefix, input VCF file name, and output GDS file name
+- create your own cluster file (e.g., `cluster_bstudents_cfg.json`) and then update the `--cluster_file` option in the shell script accordingly

+See the TOPMed Analysis Pipeline documentation ([Basic outline](https://github.com/UW-GAC/analysis_pipeline#basic-outline) and [Conversion to GDS](https://github.com/UW-GAC/analysis_pipeline#conversion-to-gds)) for more details.

 ## Find Unrelated Samples

 Next, we used two rounds of the iterative procedure proposed by [Conomos et al.](https://www.sciencedirect.com/science/article/pii/S0002929715004930) to identify a subset of mutually unrelated individuals.
-This procedure is implemented by the TOPMed Analysis Pipeline.
+This procedure is implemented by the TOPMed Analysis Pipeline and is split into multiple sub-steps.

-For us, the process looked like this:
+### `step3a_king.sh`

-- run KING to get initial kinship estimates: `step3a_king.sh`
+Run `KING` to get initial kinship estimates.

+*Note that `KING` will need to be installed prior to running this step.
+If you installed all of the software associated with the TOPMed Analysis Pipeline, you should have done this already.*

+### `step3b_pcair_1.sh`

 - run PC-AiR to find unrelated samples: `step3b_pcair_1.sh`

+### `step3c_pcrelate_1.sh`

 - run PCRelate to update kinship estimates: `step3c_pcrelate_1.sh`

+### `step3d_pcair_2.sh`

 - run PC-AiR again to find unrelated samples: `step3d_pcair_2.sh`

 You could continue this process, iterating between PC-AiR and PCRelate, but we stopped after just two rounds.